martencassel/realmad-docs/README.md

-## Installation guide for smart-proxy-realm-ad plugin
+## Install smart-proxy-realm-ad

-The plugin smart-proxy-realm-ad plugin can be used with foreman-smart-proxy project to integrate server management with Active Directory.
-This guide will show how to install the plugin on a Centos 7 host running foreman.
+Use this guide to install smart-proxy-realm-ad on a foreman server on Centos 7.

 ## Step 1.
 Install dependencies
 The plugin depends on a rubygem called radcli which uses C libraries.